AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Supports the Enclave feature and provides a trusted isolation space inside ECS instances to encapsulate security operations of legitimate software in an enclave.
 This ensures the confidentiality and integrity of your code and data against malware attacks.
 -   Uses the third-generation SHENLONG architecture to provide predictable and consistent high performance and reduce virtualization overheads.
 This instance family improves storage performance, network performance, and computing stability by an order of magnitude by using fast path acceleration of chips.
 -   Compute:
-    -   Uses 2.5 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
+    -   Uses 2.5 GHz Intel ® Xeon ® Platinum 8269 \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
     -   Offers a CPU-to-memory ratio of 1:2.
     -   Allows you to enable or disable Hyper-Threading.